Once a Discovery Workspace (DW) is approved and is in running status, connect to the workspace to complete your analysis.

 Follow the prompts to edit the workspace set up and and submit your request for approval.

-- You understand conditions of permitted use, including how the data should be prepared for extraction (if permitted) and if there are any rules you need to apply to your queries (for e.g. the data custodian may ask you to apply rules of aggregation to mitigate any risk of re-identification)
+- You understand conditions of permitted use of data, including how the data should be prepared for extraction (if permitted) and if there are any rules you need to apply to your queries (for e.g. the data custodian may ask you to apply rules of aggregation to mitigate any risk of re-identification)

 - Comments should be included in your queries to demonstrate that you have applied the requirements of the permitted use in your data license.
 This will help Data Republic to quickly approve your data extract request.